abellajdel/physical-web/introduction.md

 At this point, we have an android application and an AppEngine Server app that is open source.
 We hope this will be used and ported to other platforms.

 ##8.
 Can't the user be tracked?
 Our current URL broadcast method involves a bluetooth broadcast from each device.
-The user's phone gathers this info without contacting the device so the user is invisible to the device.
+The user's phone gathers this info without contacting the device so the user is invisible to each one.
 This means a user can't be tracked simply by walking past a broadcasting device.
 This was very much by design to keep users silent passage untrackable.
 However, once the user does click on a URL, they are then known to that website.

 The search agent on the phone may keep track of which devices the user taps on so they can improve the ranking in the future.
 Of course, this too needs to be discussed and the possibly offered to the user as an option so they are in control of how this information is stored.